EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

     :alt: alternate text
     :figclass: align-center

-    Fig. 3: Schematic drawing of CRAC that is proposed to map and structure metadata in OH surveillance reports.
-Orange arrows indicate the mapping of metadata from federal/national systems (top) and European/international stakeholders (bottom) systems to the proposed CRAC.
+    Fig. 3: Schematic drawing of OH-CRAC that is proposed to map and structure metadata in OH surveillance reports.
+Orange arrows indicate the mapping of metadata from federal/national systems (top) and European/international stakeholders (bottom) systems to the proposed OH-CRAC.

 National OHS Report Templates
 '''''''''''''''''''''''''''''